Porsche has ruled out an electric 911, at least for now, but hybrid technology is definitely in the cards, starting with the current 992 generation.

 2024 Porsche 911 Turbo S hybrid spy shots - Photo credit: Baldauf

 Look for the updated 911 Turbo S to debut late this year or early next.
 It should arrive alongside an updated 911 Carerra, which is also expected to offer a hybrid option.
+They should arrive as 2024 or possibly 2025 models in the U.S.

 Stay tuned for updates as development continues.